-- Studies, calculation notes and shop Drawings - Supply and supervision of the anchors installation in reinforced concrete - Verification of installation levels after completion of concrete and masonry works he shall also attend site meetings, as necessary.
+- Studies, calculation notes and shop Drawings - Supply and supervision of the anchors installation in reinforced concrete - Verification of installation levels after completion of concrete and masonry works - Supply of certificates of origin and quality.

+he shall also attend site meetings, as necessary.